inadarei/ms-python-flask-template/README.md

 10. make lint - pylint code
 11. make test - run unit and functional tests
 12. `make add package="pytest"` - adds a module (in this case: "pytest") inside a running container and saves it to the requirements.txt.
-Warning: a container must be running!